SpaceX launches AI robot, strong coffee for station crew

 AP Aerospace Writer

 CAPE CANAVERAL, Fla.
-(AP) - A SpaceX rocket that flew just two months ago with a NASA satellite is back in action, launching with fresh station supplies.
+(AP) - A SpaceX rocket that flew just two months ago with a NASA satellite roared back into action Friday, launching the first orbiting robot with artificial intelligence and other station supplies.

-The used Falcon rocket blasted off from Cape Canaveral, Florida, before dawn Friday.
-It's hauling nearly 6,000 pounds (2,700 kilograms) of cargo, including the first robot with artificial intelligence bound for space, genetically identical mice, or mousetronauts, and super-caffeinated coffee for the crew of the International Space Station.
+The used Falcon rocket blasted off before dawn, hauling nearly 6,000 pounds (2,700 kilograms) of cargo including the spherical AI bot named Cimon, genetically identical mice and super-caffeinated coffee for the crew of the International Space Station.

 The shipment - packed into a Dragon capsule that's also recycled - should reach the station Monday.

+SpaceX's Jessica Jensen described the high-altitude plume, illuminated against the dark sky, as "the space jellyfish that's coming down after us."

+"I was going to say breathtaking, but maybe awakening might be a better word," said NASA's space station program manager, Kirk Shireman.

-This marks SpaceX's fastest reflight of a booster.
+This marked SpaceX's fastest reflight of a booster.
 The same first-stage booster launched the planet-hunting Tess satellite in April.
 The capsule, meanwhile, flew in 2016.

-SpaceX won't retrieve the booster for another flight.
-The company is switching to a new model.
+Aiming to lower launch costs by reusing rockets, SpaceX did not retrieve the booster for another flight and ditched it in the Atlantic instead.
+The company is switching to a new and improved line of boosters.

+The space station and its six inhabitants were sailing 250 miles (400 kilometers) above the South Pacific when the Falcon 9 took off.

+The Dragon will deliver the robot Cimon, pronounced Simon.
+Slightly bigger than a basketball, the round, 3D-printed German Space Agency robot will assist German astronaut Alexander Gerst with science experiments.
+IBM provided the AI brain.
+Cimon will remain indefinitely on the orbiting lab.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.